Václav Turek

-Václav Turek (1924– 1988) was a professional Czechoslovak painter, graphic artist and sculptor.
-He created figurative themes and landscape paintings, with a polarization of opinion between abstraction and modern Realism (arts).
-His work, reflecting the climactic period of classical European and Czech modern painters, is distinctively tinged with a delicate atmosphere of cultivated diversity of colour and light.
-His works are considered an important part of the evolution of Czech modern art.
+Václav Turek (2 July 1924 – 29 January 1988) was a Czechoslovak painter, graphic artist and sculptor.
+He created figurative themes and landscape paintings, with a polarization of opinion between abstraction and modern Realism.

 Life

 Turek was born on 2 July 1924 in Šahy, Czechoslovakia to a family of construction engineers.
 They moved to Prague in 1937.

 Studies and teaching activities

-Turek studied at the National Graphic School under J. Vodrážka and K. Müller, then at the Academy of Fine Arts in Prague (AVU) in prof. Vlastimil Rada's studio (1945-1950).
+Turek studied at the National Graphic School under J. Vodrážka and K. Müller, then at the Academy of Fine Arts in Prague (AVU) in prof. Vlastimil Rada's studio (1945–1950).
 His generational colleagues were Oldřich Oplt, Josef Jíra, Ladislav Čepelák, Vladimír Tesař, Bohdan Kopecký and others.
-In the years of 1962-1965 he received an internal research fellowship at AVU, worked as an assistant in professor V. Rada's studio and prof. Karel Souček's atelier.
-From the beginning of the 70s until his death in 1988, he led a separate figure drawing class (the so-called “Evening Nude”) at AVU.
+In the years 1962–1965 he received an internal research fellowship at AVU, worked as an assistant in professor V. Rada's studio and prof. Karel Souček's atelier.
+From the beginning of the 70s until his death in 1988, he led a separate figure drawing class (the so-called "Evening Nude") at AVU.

 Turek's refusal to join the communist party, and his sister's emigration, made prevented his academic career from advancing.
 He remained a senior assistant, perhaps the longest serving one in the history of the Fine Art Academy in Prague.